Written by Bryant Wright, Founder, RFTH

 Just to be clear.
 A person is not baptized into having faith in Jesus when baptized in water.
 It’s the moment we decide to trust in Christ, through repentant faith, that we will receive a gift of the Holy Spirit, God’s Spirit dwelling within us.

 So, what does baptism represent?
-In baptism, we are saying that Christ died for our sins and that we, too, are dying to our life without Christ.
+In baptism, we say that Christ died for our sins and that we, too, are dying to our lives without Christ.
 We are dying to our sins, to our selfish desires.
 In baptism, we are testifying to what has already occurred—a decision to trust Christ, to follow Him.

 Just like a wedding ceremony is a life-changing moment full of hope and celebration, baptism should be celebrated!

-Have you publicly celebrated your life-altering, no going back, declaration of what Christ has done for you?
-It’s only something a follower of Jesus can do.
+Have you publicly celebrated your life-altering, no-going-back declaration of what Christ has done for you?
+Only a follower of Jesus can do this.
 No other person can make that decision for you.

 It is a choice that results only from saving faith in Jesus.